StirArtifact/stir/README.md

 ```shell
 python main.py eval RQ1
 ```
-The output of the command corresponds to the results of the first research question in the paper, i.e. Table 7.
+The output of the command corresponds to the results of the first research question in the paper, as depicted in Table 7.
-It will first prepare for some intermediate files and then begin inference and print the results for each model.
+It will prepare some intermediate files, infer type tags, and print the results for each model.
 #### Research Question 2 and 3
 ```shell
 python main.py eval RQ2,RQ3
 ```
-The output of the command corresponds to the results of the second and third research questions in the paper, i.e. Table 8 and 9.
+The output of the command corresponds to the results of the second and third research questions in the paper, as depicted in Table 8 and 9.
-It will first prepare for some intermediate files and then begin inference and print the evaluation results for each model.
+It will prepare some intermediate files, generate complex types, and print the evaluation results for each model.
 For each model, there will be a long process to calculate the evaluation result.
-You might need to wait for a period of time (~90 min in our test environment) for the whole evaluation to complete.
+You might need to wait for a period of time (~90 min in our test environment with GPU) for the whole evaluation to complete.

 ### Detailed Usage of the `python main.py eval` Subcommand

-The `eval` subcommand of the `main.py` file should be used in the following format:
+The `eval` subcommand of the `main.py` file should be used in the following format.

 ```shell
 python main.py eval <RQ> [--data DATA --model MODEL]
 ```

-where the `<RQ>` argument specifies the research question to be evaluated, and the optional `--data` and `--model` arguments specify the data and the pretrained model to be used in the evaluation.
+The `<RQ>` argument specifies the research question to be evaluated, and the optional `--data` and `--model` arguments specify the data and the pretrained model to be used in the evaluation.
 The `<RQ>` argument can be one of `RQ1` or `RQ2,RQ3`, which correspond to the research questions in the paper.
-Note that as the evaluation of `RQ2` and `RQ3` are very time-consuming yet their processes are similar, we combine them into one command.
+Note that the evaluation of `RQ2` and `RQ3` are very time-consuming.
+Therefore, we combine them into one command, as their processes are similar.

-The `--data` argument specifies the location of data files to be used in the evaluation, which should be organized as follows:
+The `--data` argument specifies the location of data files to be used in the evaluation, which should be organized as follows.
 ```text
 data/
 ├── simple